 Check back after the jump for more.

-Kansas City Chiefs - TJ is backing up in Kansas City, but I expect him to get plenty of opportunities.
+Thomas Jones, Kansas City Chiefs - TJ is backing up Jamaal Charles in Kansas City, but I expect him to get plenty of opportunities.
 This will be TJ's 12th year in the NFL, which is a lot for a RB.
 Despite a slow start with the Cardinals, Jones has surpassed 10,000 yards rushing.
 Jones is only about 300 yards behind Tiki for the all-time lead among UVA alumns.
-He may not reach the 896 yards rushing he accumulated last year, but I expect him to get well more than the 336 he needs.,
+He may not reach the 896 yards rushing he accumulated last year, but I expect him to get well more than the 336 he needs.

-Cincinnati Bengals - Peerman is listed as the 4th RB, so I don't really expect him to get many carries, barring injuries.
+Cedric Peerman, Cincinnati Bengals - Peerman is listed as the 4th RB, so I don't really expect him to get many carries, barring injuries.
 Then again, the Bengals RB situation isn't great, especially with Cedric Benson in trouble with the law again.
 So maybe he will.
-Regardless, he figures to get some chances to return kickoffs, and probably will see other roles on special teams.,
+Regardless, he figures to get some chances to return kickoffs, and probably will see other roles on special teams.

-Dallas Cowboys - The Cowboys have two talented WRs in starting spots, but Ogletree should be the 3rd WR in the game.
+Kevin Ogletree, Dallas Cowboys - The Cowboys have two talented WRs in starting spots, but Ogletree should be the 3rd WR in the game.
 The Cowboys let Roy Williams and Sam Hurd go, showing confidence in Ogletree.
 Kevin hasn't had much of an opportunity so far, with just 10 career catches.
-That number will go up significantly this season.,
+That number will go up significantly this season.

 Heath Miller, Pittsburgh Steelers - Heath has had a strong career already, with 2 super bowl rings and over 3000 receiving yards.
 Heath is one of the best two way tight ends in the NFL, a great blocker and solid receiver for the Steelers.
 I see no reason to think this season will be any different for him.

-Martellus Bennett out for a couple of weeks, Phillips has a chance to impress.
-Bennett is talented but is a bit of a head case, so Phillips has an opportunity to win over the coaching staff and make Bennett expendable., Dallas Cowboys - Phillips missed all of last year after a knee injury.
+John Phillips, Dallas Cowboys - Phillips missed all of last year after a knee injury.
 However, the Cowboys kept him around because they like his potential.
-He is listed as the 3rd string TE, but with 2nd string TE
+He is listed as the 3rd string TE, but with 2nd string TE Martellus Bennett out for a couple of weeks, Phillips has a chance to impress.
+Bennett is talented but is a bit of a head case, so Phillips has an opportunity to win over the coaching staff and make Bennett expendable.

 Branden Albert, Kansas City Chiefs - Albert is the starting LT for the Chiefs, and helped them lead the NFL in rushing last season.
 Albert is a good solid LT, and at just 26 years old, is really just entering his prime.

-Jacksonville Jaguars - Monroe also starts at LT (seeing a trend here?), and helped the Jags finish 3rd in the NFL in rushing last year.
-Monroe is just 24 years old, so he has many years remaining at a high level.,
+Eugene Monroe, Jacksonville Jaguars - Monroe also starts at LT (seeing a trend here?), and helped the Jags finish 3rd in the NFL in rushing last year.
+Monroe is just 24 years old, so he has many years remaining at a high level.

 Chris Canty, New York Giants - Canty signed a big contract with the Giants two years ago, and hasn't really lived up to it.
 Nonetheless, the Giants DL is arguably the best in the NFL and Canty has been a part of that.
 The Giants used to have depth at DT, but due to some injuries and defections, Canty is going to be relied on heavily this season.

-, St. Louis - The #2 overall pick in 2008, big things were expected of Long right away.
+Chris Long, St. Louis Rams - The #2 overall pick in 2008, big things were expected of Long right away.
 He began to fulfill that promise last year, finishing with 8.5 sacks.
 Long is developing into one of the better DEs in the league, and I fully expect him to break double digits in sacks this year.